Books in Pairs

 If you liked: Circe by Madeline Miller

-you might like: The Silence of the Girls by Pat Barker
+If you liked: The Silence of the Girls by Pat Barker

 - If you liked: The Lightkeepers by Abby Geni